As A Consultancy Owner, You Always Attract What You Are, Not What You Want

-You start by adjusting your way of thinking and acting, so you slowly become that person who has all the things you want, e.g., authority in the market, a laser-sharp value proposition, high-paying clients, and a schedule that allows you to spend lots of time doing the things that light up your heart.
+You start by adjusting your way of thinking and acting so you slowly become that person who has all the things you want with your consultancy, e.g., authority in the market, a laser-sharp value proposition, high-paying clients, and a schedule that allows you to spend lots of time doing the things that light up your heart.

 Ask yourself what you want and why you might not have it yet.

-For example, if you want to work with clients who truly value your work and pay premium prices, ask yourself why you haven’t been able to attract them so far.
+For example, if you want to work with clients who genuinely value the work of your consultancy and pay premium prices, ask yourself why you haven’t been able to attract them so far.

-Maybe it’s because you’ve been too busy serving those underpaying clients to protect the consultancy's revenue.
-I get that, I've been there.
+Maybe you’ve been too busy serving those underpaying clients to protect the consultancy's revenue.
+I get that.
+I've been there.